PapaButze/Steam_Dedicated_Server_GUI/README.md

 Eventually you need to edit the player count function or some others slightly to use it for your dedicated server.

+# How to run the Steam Dedicated Server GUI

-You can run it via Python, or you can run it if using the .exe in the dist directory.
+You can run it via Python, or make an .exe out of it with `pyinstaller`.

-Windows thinks it is a virus, but it's not!.
-I try to fix it, but my local AI can't do that.
+PyInstaller is easy to install with `pip install pyinstaller`.

+After it use the command `pyinstaller --onefile steam_server_gui_improved.py` in the directy where the steam_server_gui_improved.py is saved on your pc.

 ![GUI-Screenshot](GUI-Screenshot.jpg)